daniel-feldhaus/sound-and-music-portfolio/code/interpolator/README.md

 The four methods combined generate a lot of artifacts, with the main culprits being the phase and formant methods.

 I believe I could resolve some of these issues by modifying the formants of the two sounds separately before being merged via magnitude / phase.

+### Stability
+Some instructions don't work, for reasons I still don't fully understand.
+In general, there need to be more tests and assertions to identify and resolve issues.